Ceres Life MYGA

 Purchase Payment Minimums, Maximums, and Issue Ages

-Check Top Fixed & Bonus Annuity Options, Then Model Income
+Check Top Fixed & Bonus Annuity Options

 Liquidity: Free Withdrawals, Interest-Only Access, and RMD Flexibility

-The biggest planning mistake people make with fixed deferred annuities is assuming “guaranteed” means “fully liquid.”
-A MYGA is designed for predictable growth over a period, so the contract typically includes rules that encourage you to keep the money in place until the end of the term—while still giving you reasonable access for common needs.
+The biggest planning mistake people make with fixed deferred annuities is assuming guaranteed means fully liquid.
+A MYGA is designed for predictable growth over a defined period, so the contract includes rules that encourage you to keep the money in place until the end of the term — while still giving you reasonable access for common needs.
+With the Ceres Life MYGA, up to 10% of the accumulation value may be withdrawn each year after the first contract year without surrender charges or Market Value Adjustment.
+That free withdrawal feature can be useful for taxes, unexpected expenses, or planned partial distributions.
+The free withdrawal is non-cumulative — unused amounts do not carry forward year to year.

 Surrender Charges: The Real Cost of Breaking the Term Early